-This paper opens the monographic issue "Aberrant cytogenetic and reproductive patterns in evolution of Paraneoptera", prepared by a Russian-Bulgarian research team on the basis of long-term collaborative studies.
-In this first part of the monograph, we provide the basic introductory information, describe the material involved and the methods applied, and give terminology and nomenclature of used-taxonomic names.
+This paper opens the themed issue (a monograph) "Aberrant cytogenetic and reproductive patterns in the evolution of Paraneoptera", prepared by a Russian-Bulgarian research team on the basis of long-term collaborative studies.
+In this first part of the issue, we provide the basic introductory information, describe the material involved and the methods applied, and give terminology and nomenclature of used taxonomic names.